THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 Each of the seven parts of the Explanation is divided into passages within which each line stands alone as a discrete conceptual and contemplative step.
-The only exception to this rule is in the first two lines of the second passage where one particularly important premise is presented in two complementary forms with identical meanings.
-The purpose of this duplication is to emphasise the importance of this premise and to maximise its understanding, because its importance in the Explanation really cannot be overstated.
+The only exception to this rule is in the first two lines of the second passage of Part 1 where one particularly important premise is presented in two complementary forms with identical meanings.
+The purpose of this duplication is to emphasise the importance of this premise and to maximise its understanding because its importance in the Explanation and to monotheistic faith really cannot be overstated.
 Several of the passages are sub-divided into two or more sections, which arrangement reflects my experience of those sections as discrete contemplative steps within that passage.

 The method I have employed in the Explanation is one that occurred to me only as I began this undertaking and as far as I am aware has no precedent in theological or philosophical enquiry.
 I could not then and cannot now think of a better way to convey the understandings that the Explanation contains.
 However, aside from it being the method best suited to my purpose, I believe it is also the format that readers will find easiest to follow and most useful for confirming the validity of the Explanation.

 The Diagram depicts my understanding of the creative activity of God.
 It is the schematic counterpart to the Explanation and provides the reader with the most readily grasped schematic representation of what is set out in detail in the Explanation.
 It places the Divine name Ehyeh of Exodus 3:14 in its Jewish context by employing the concepts intrinsic to Jewish thought and by reference to the Torah.
 I must emphasise that the Diagram is not a schematic representation of God but only my understanding of His activity as Creator.